-Ask a bunch of parents this question and most likely the answer will be no. Na ah.
-Not without strict limits and preferably, adult supervision.
+Ask a bunch of parents this question and most likely the answer will be not without strict limits and preferably, adult supervision.

 But is that really the case?

 To understand if sugar is really that bad, we need to understand the context in which a child is eating it.